 Contacting an experienced scaffolding and ladder fall attorney will help you find out what kinds of compensation may be available in your specific case.

 Generally, your employer may be held responsible for:

 - Lost future earnings

 - Settlements for disabilities

-At Powers & Caccavale, we have the legal experience, determination, and dedication to make sure you receive the most compensation possible in your case.
-Because we know how insurance companies work, we are able to achieve great outcomes for our clients.
+At Powers & Caccavale, we have the legal experience, determination, and dedication to help you fight for the maximum compensation possible in your case.
+Because we know how insurance companies work, we are often able to achieve great outcomes for our clients.
 If you or someone you love has been injured in a work-related scaffolding or ladder accident, get in touch with one of our workers’ compensation lawyers today.